 Below please find a listing of our 2018 approved seminar topics.
 Press on the title of each for detailed descriptions.
 You will note that several topics are explored as parts of our CONNECTING DOTS series, as well as in depth in our Super-Monday-all-Day seminars.
 We recognize that any one of these topics cannot be mastered in a mere 3 or 6 hour seminar.
 So, each exploration of a topic sports different films and invites new insights.
 Registration is currently open for our April – June, 2018 seminars.
 Dates for our CONNECTING DOTS series and overviews of each series can be found on the CONNECTING DOTS series description tab.
 For dates of future seminars or questions, contact us at: firstname.lastname@example.org

 - An Overview of Mental Health as seen through 4 Generations.
 This seminar is Chapter One of our CONNECTING DOTS: womb to tomb 5- part film series (5 consecutive Saturdays, June 2030 – registration is currently open).

 - Autism as a Second Language.
 About autism spectrum disorders (ASD).
 Autism will be explored in multiple ways throughout 2018.
-Offers include: Super-Monday-full-day 6 CE seminar “All Day Autism” (scheduled for Monday, May 14); the 4-part CONNECTING DOTS: the enchanted animated film series (March 3- 24, 2018 and will be offered again in 2019); CONNECTING DOTS: womb to tomb 5-part film series (5 consecutive Saturdays, June 2-30 – registration is currently open); and CONNECTING DOTS TOO: focus on children, adolescents and families 4-part film seminar series (scheduled for 4 consecutive Saturdays, July 28-August 18, 2018).
+Offers include: Super-Monday-full-day 6 CE seminar “All Day Autism” (scheduled for Monday, May 14); the 4-part CONNECTING DOTS: the enchanted animated film series (was offered March 3- 24, 2018 and will be offered again in 2019); CONNECTING DOTS: womb to tomb 5-part film series (5 consecutive Saturdays, June 2-30 – registration is currently open); and CONNECTING DOTS TOO: focus on children, adolescents and families 4-part film seminar series (scheduled for 4 consecutive Saturdays, July 28-August 18, 2018).

 - Typical vs. Atypical Neurodevelopment.
 How do young brains process information?
-This topic is explored in our Super-Monday 6 CE “Assimilating Learning Differences” seminar (scheduled for Monday, July 16); CONNECTING DOTS: the enchanted series 4-part series (March 3 – 24, 2018 and will be offered again in 2019); CONNECTING DOTS: womb to tomb 5-part film series (5 consecutive Saturdays, June 2-30 – registration is currently open); and CONNECTING DOTS TOO: focus on children, adolescents and families 4-part film seminar series (scheduled for 4 consecutive Saturdays, July 28-August 18, 2018).
+This topic is explored in our Super-Monday 6 CE “Assimilating Learning Differences” seminar (scheduled for Monday, July 16); CONNECTING DOTS: the enchanted series 4-part series (was offered March 3 – 24, 2018 and will be offered again in 2019); CONNECTING DOTS: womb to tomb 5-part film series (5 consecutive Saturdays, June 2-30 – registration is currently open); and CONNECTING DOTS TOO: focus on children, adolescents and families 4-part film seminar series (scheduled for 4 consecutive Saturdays, July 28-August 18, 2018).